Share this blog

 There are two reasons for this.
 One is that the enormous amount of pent-up demand crashed into a severely compressed amount of supply — which means overtourism is once again on everyone's minds.

 As we look forward to continuing recovery, we must be careful not to sink the ship.
-Hospitality is working to make this a "conscious comeback," a responsible recovery.
+Hospitality is working to make the post pandemic era, a "conscious comeback," a "responsible recovery".

 At the same time, topics of sustainability, overtourism, and global warming are looming large among our customers.
 Much of the push is generational, but it might also be because the travel product has become so good that expectations are shifting.